charge-partners/charge-and-partners/charge_and_pay.md

 # Charge&Pay

-Pay for a users charging session with Charge& kilometers.
+Pay for a users charging session with &Charge kilometers.
 Send us a users CDR, and the amount of kilometers you expect the user to pay for this CDR and we will check with the users account balance and do the transaction.

 To use this service, you can use the following endpoint